There is no completely clear answer to this question because there is no one exact methodology to measure and rate the partisan bias of news sources.

 Here are a couple of resources that can help:

-Here are a few examples of major news sources and their so-called "bias" based on ratings from AllSides (as of March 2017) and the reported level of trust from partisan audiences from the Pew Research Center survey.
+Here are a few examples of major news sources and their so-called "bias" based on ratings from AllSides and Media Bias/Fact Check (as of July 2025) and the reported level of trust from partisan audiences from the Pew Research Center.

 Note that much of these ratings are based on surveys of personal perceptions.
 Consider that these may be impacted by the hostile media effect, wherein "partisans perceive media coverage as unfairly biased against their side" (source: Perloff, R. M. (2015).
 A three-decade retrospective on the hostile media effect.
 Mass Communication and Society, 18(6), 701-729.
 (U-M Library access)).

-A key finding from the Pew survey is that conservatives have a higher level of distrust overall of news sources and consume a much narrower range of news sources.
-Liberal audiences trust and consume a broader range of news sources.
+A consistent finding from the Pew surveys is that conservatives have a higher level of distrust overall of news sources and consume a narrower range of news sources.
+Left-leaning audiences trust and consume a broader range of news sources.

 Therefore, there are more news sources that are rated or perceived as center-left/slight left leaning (especially mainstream sources); there are fewer news sources that are center-right.
 This represents the popular conservative discourse that the mainstream media has a liberal bias (and potential hostile media effect).